EIDA/mediatorws/docs/installing/docker.rst

       /var/www/stationlite/venv3/bin/eida-stationlite-harvest \
       sqlite:////var/www/mediatorws/db/stationlite.db

 The initial harvesting may take some time.
-In future it is run by a daily cronjob.
+In the future it will be run by a daily cronjob.
-Now, the services are available under :code:`http://localhost:8080`.
+The services are now available under :code:`http://localhost:8080`.